BinaryMoon/ThemesHunt/_theme-roundups/business.md

 ---
 title: Top 10 WordPress Portfolio Themes
-slug: top wordpress business themes
+slug: amazing wordpress business themes
 ---
 This is a magazine theme.